solids4foam/solids4foam.github.io/installation/installFromSource.md

 | cfmesh | Some tutorials use cfmesh for creating the meshes |
 | gnuplot | Some tutorials use Gnuplot to generate graphs after running the solver |

+Note that, for running the tests, the OpenFOAM or foam-extend tutorials are also required.

 #### Eigen

 Before building solids4foam, the `EIGEN_DIR` environment variable can be set to the local Eigen installation location.
 If `EIGEN_DIR` is not set, then solids4foam will download a local copy of Eigen.